+Ask for the password if you don't have it.
 The script model is used to download a specific predefined configuration with the model sources and tools needed.
 The script uses the file mod.def that contains specifications for each configuration predefined.
-Use ./model -h to see all existing configurations and ./model -h config\name for information about a specific configuration.
+Use ./model -h to see all existing configurations and ./model -h config_name for information about a specific configuration.
 Same information can be found in the file mod.def.

-For these exercises you will use the configuration ORCHIDEE\trunk which is an offline set up using the latest revision of the trunk ORCHIDEE.
-Open mod.def file and look at lines beginning with ORCHIDEE\trunk, close the file without any changes and then extract the model as follow::
+For these exercises you will use the configuration ORCHIDEE_trunk_TP2024 which is an offline set up based on a revision on ORCHIDEE trunk from January 2024.
+It is specially tagged for this training course.
+To use the latest revision of the trunk ORCHIDEE, instead extract ORCHIDEE_trunk.
+Open mod.def file and look at lines beginning with ORCHIDEE_trunk_TP2024, close the file without any changes and then extract the model as follow: